 5. The Buildings of The National Lighthouse Museum

-The National Lighthouse Museum opened in 2015 and sits on the complex that was once a part of the U.S. Light-House Establishment.
+The National Lighthouse Museum opened in 2015 and sits on part of the complex that was once a part of the U.S. Light-House Establishment.
 Even before then, however, the site was home to the former Marine Hospital, known as The Quarantine, where 1,500 of the city’s diseased were housed.

 When the U.S. Light-House Establishment took over the space, it constructed new buildings to serve the U.S. Lighthouse Service’s Third District until the Lighthouse Service was folded into the United States Coast Guard in 1939.
 After the Coast Guard relocated to Governors Island in the 1960s, the location was closed and was partially demolished and turned into the Staten Island ferry maintenance facility.
 Many buildings next to the museum, including the lamp shop, barracks, and administration building are still standing, but remain abandoned.